aaronm-2112/zerorpcs-exercise/README.md

-If the above does not give you a response back from the Python server, then it may be an issue with your installation of Zeromq.
+If the above does not give you a response back from the Python server, then it may be an issue with your installation of Zeromq and Electron.
 To fix this, try the below steps:

 ```sh
   # uninstall your node_modules with